 The Climate Impact Committee is a panel of independent experts set up to ensure that the Fund meets its climate impact goals.
 The committee is charged with creating and maintaining a rigorous and industry accepted method of measuring the reduction of greenhouse gas emissions, reporting those reductions to Limited Partners (investors).
 The Committee has veto power over investment decisions.

 A Limited Partners Advisory Committee (LPAC) supports the Fund by providing advice to the General Partners and Manager on behalf of the Limited Partners.
-The manager, 2040 Ventures, provides a range of support functions for CVCFe as it does for Climate VC Fund I and Punakaiki Fund.
+The manager, 2040 Ventures, provides a range of support functions for our climate funds as it does for Punakaiki Fund.
 2040 Ventures’ Partner, Chris Humphreys joins Lance, Rohan and Jez as a member of the CVCFe investment committee.
 This diverse team is based in Auckland, Wellington and Te Anau.